 Option 2.
 User can trigger each functions with speech recognition + additional feature to remove or add different outfit parts.
 Voice commands that are recognized:

-- “Effect” – turns on or off body effect as described in point a).
+- “Effect” – turns on or off body effect as described in (Option 1).

-- “Weapon” – turns on or off cast effect as described in point a).
+- “Weapon” – turns on or off cast effect as described (Option 1).

 - “All on” or “Reset” – turns on all outfit parts.